 - 1. District courses - 2.
 Non-District experiences described in this policy - 3.
 Classes in a program established under Section 10-22.20 of the School Code, in accordance with the standards established by the Illinois Community College Board - 4.
-Proficiency testing, correspondence courses, life experiences, and other nonformal educational endeavors - 5.
-Military service, provided the individual making the request has a recommendation from the American Council on Education
+Proficiency testing, correspondence courses, life experiences, and other nonformal educational endeavors

+5. Military service, provided the individual making the request has a recommendation from the U.S. Commission of Accreditation of Service Experiences